UW Health Masterpieces

 Establishing appropriate visual metaphors that capture the anxiety of facing a health crisis and the myriad feelings one goes through during treatment was job number one:

-• the nature photographer flipped upside down in a forest; and
+the fashion designer trapped in a dark thread world;- the nature photographer flipped upside down in a forest; and

-• the space-loving boy rocketing into the cosmos after finishing his treatment.
+- the space-loving boy rocketing into the cosmos after finishing his treatment.

 Color was used to support these visual metaphors with each spot having its own unique palette that was in harmony with our hero narrator.
 Color also allowed for subtle shifts in tone and atmosphere.